alfredj-stanly/aura/README.md

 > *"Absence is the highest form of presence; AURA listens when users say nothing."*

-Probabilistic identity inference at enterprise scale—fast, ethical and revenue-aware.
+Probabilistic identity inference at enterprise scale; fast, ethical and reliable.

 ---